DaveBackus/Data_Bootcamp_Book/pandas-input.md

-# Data input: Packages and Pandas
+# Data input: Pandas 1

 ---
 **Overview.**  We introduce "packages" -- collections of tools that extend Python's capabilities -- and explore one of them:  Pandas, the Python package devoted to data management.
 We use Pandas to read spreadsheet data into Python and describe the "dataframe" this produces.